 Are you age 60 or older and currently experiencing symptoms of depression?
 If so, you may be able to participate in a research study designed to help learn more about brain function during treatment with antidepressant medication.
+Some study visits may be completed remotely.
 Compensation and parking provided.

 COULD THIS STUDY BE RIGHT FOR YOU?